-I now indicate the specific allocation for 2018/2019 and compare it with those of 2017/2018 financial year.
+I now indicate the specific allocation for 2018/2019 financial year.

-The total Operating Revenue Budget amounts R474 million and Operating Expenditure Budget amounts to R458 million resulting with the operating surplus of R15 million.
+The total Operating Revenue Budget amounts R 476 million and Operating Expenditure Budget amounts to R 471 million resulting with the operating surplus of R 5 million.

-The Operating Expenditure Budget represents 90 percent of the total Expenditure Budget and the Capital Budget on the other hand represents 10 percent of the total Expenditure Budget.
-The 2018/2019 Budget is 0,4 per cent less than the 2017/18 Total Expenditure Budget.
+The Operating Expenditure Budget represents 86 percent of the total Expenditure Budget and the Capital

+Budget on the other hand represents 14 percent of the total Expenditure Budget.
+The 2018/2019 Total Expenditure Budget is 2.4 per cent more than the 2017/18 Total Expenditure Budget.

-The decrease is mainly due to increase in the 2017/2018 Adjusted Capital Budget which is to be explained further under Capital Expenditure Assumptions and R 6 million decrease in operational expenditures in 2018/2019 financial year.
+The decrease is mainly due to increase in the 2017/2018 Adjusted Capital Budget which is to be explained further under Capital Expenditure Assumptions.